peteroupc/peteroupc.github.io/randmisc.md

 6. (Second, accept or reject _ret_.)
 If _ret_ < 0 or _ret_ > _n_, go to step 3.
 7. With probability choose(_n_, _ret_)\*_m_\*2<sup>(_k_&minus;_n_)+2</sup>, return _ret_.
 Otherwise, go to step 3.
 (Here, choose(_n_, _k_) is a _binomial coefficient_, or the number of ways to choose _k_ out of _n_ labeled items.[^2])

 This algorithm has an acceptance rate of 1/16 regardless of the value of _n_.
 However, step 7 will generally require a growing amount of storage and time to exactly calculate the given probability as _n_ gets larger, notably due to the inherent factorial in the binomial coefficient.
 The Bringmann paper suggests approximating this factorial via Spouge's approximation; however, it seems hard to do so without using floating-point arithmetic, which the paper ultimately resorts to.
-Alternatively, the logarithm of that probability can be calculated that is much more economical in terms of storage than the full exact probability.
-Then, an exponential random variate can be generated, negated, and compared with that logarithm to determine whether the step succeeds.
+Alternatively, the logarithm of that probability can be calculated, then an exponential random variate can be generated, negated, and compared with that logarithm to determine whether the step succeeds.

 More specifically, step 7 can be changed as follows: